UbiquityRobotics/learn/quick_start/loki/loki_beta.md

 rosrun rviz rviz
 ```

-The loki.rviz  file can be downloaded from here:  [loki.rviz](loki.rviz)
+The loki.rviz  file can be downloaded from here:

 will bring up rviz and show any sonars if present.